A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

 \subsection{Benchmark Framework}

 In Fig.~\ref{fig:eval_pipeline}, we present an illustration of our BackX benchmark pipeline.
 Given a clean training set $\mathcal{D}$, we generate a poisoned training set $\mathcal{\tD}$ by incorporating a trigger $v$ into certain portions of the clean samples and modifying the true label $y$ with the poisoned target label $\ty$.
 This poisoned training set is then used to transform a benign model $f$ into a Trojaned model $\tf$ in Step 1 of Fig.~\ref{fig:eval_pipeline}.
 The Trojaned model is employed to generate predictions $\tf(x)$ and $\tf(\tx)$ of clean and poisoned samples $x$ and $\tx$, as shown in Step 2 of Fig.~\ref{fig:eval_pipeline}.
 Then, an attribution method $\phi$ explains the output prediction $\tf_{\ty}(\tx)$ for class $\ty$, producing an attribution map $M$ - Step 3 of Fig.~\ref{fig:eval_pipeline}.
 Subsequently, a mask $S^{(k)}\in \{0,1\}^n$ is computed, identifying the top $k$\% most important input features (e.g., input pixels) as specified by the attribution map.
 The mask is then utilized to remove the poisoned portion of the sample to construct a recovered sample $\hat{x}$, see Step 4 of Fig.~\ref{fig:eval_pipeline}.
 Specifically, a clean patch is extracted from the clean image using the mask.
 The recovered sample is constructed by replacing the corresponding pixels in the poisoned sample with the extracted patch.
-Mathematically, the recovered sample $\tx$ is defined as

-Here, the recovered sample $\hat{x}$ estimated from a faithful attribution method is expected to be an accurate transformation of the poisoned sample $\tx$ to its clean counterpart $x$.
+Mathematically, $\hx = \tx \odot (\boldsymbol{1}-S^{(k)}) + x \odot S^{(k)}$.
+The recovered sample $\hat{x}$ estimated from a faithful attribution method is expected to be an accurate transformation of the poisoned sample $\tx$ to its clean counterpart $x$.
 Thus, attributions $\phi(\tf(x))$ for the predictions on the clean samples serve as the attribution ground truth for the recovered sample.
 Driven by the attainability of ground truth, we benchmark attribution methods using the backdoored model, as illustrated in Step 5 of Fig.~\ref{fig:eval_pipeline}.